Unicorn: Alicorn

-The horn itself and the substance it was made of was called alicorn, and it was believed that the horn holds magical and medicinal properties.
+The horn of a unicorn itself was thought to be made of a substance called alicorn, and it was believed that the horn holds magical and medicinal properties.
 The Danish physician Ole Worm determined in 1638 that the alleged alicorns were the tusks of narwhals.
 Such beliefs were examined wittily and at length in 1646 by Sir Thomas Browne in his Pseudodoxia Epidemica.

 False alicorn powder, made from the tusks of narwhals or horns of various animals, was sold in Europe for medicinal purposes as late as 1741.
 The alicorn was thought to cure many diseases and have the ability to detect poisons, and many physicians would make "cures" and sell them.
-Cups were made from alicorn for kings and given as a gift; these were usually made of ivory or walrus ivory.
+Cups were made from alicorn for kings and given as a gift; these were usually made of ivory from elephant or walrus.
 Entire horns were very precious in the Middle Ages and were often really the tusks of narwhals.